panffeng/netty-notes/Channel.md

 > operations, for example reading or writing.

 ## Channel state
 A channel with netty has an internal state representing the lifecyle.
-Those states include registered channel, active channel, inactive channel and unregistered channel.
+Those states include registered channel, active channel, inactive channel and unregistered channel with respect to Channel Handlers in the ChannelPipeline.